kornia/tutorials/README.md

 The kornia tutorials are jupyter notebooks (you can find them into [./nbs/](./nbs/) directory).
 Each notebook corresponds into a
 "blogpost" page within the same content.
 The notebook is compiled into a webpage by quarto, which means you can write a tutorial using a jupyter notebook with the normal pattern of Python and Markdown cells.
-This enable some special features , for use it we recomment you to check the [quarto docs](https://quarto.org/docs/).
+This enable some special features , to it we recomment you to check the [quarto docs](https://quarto.org/docs/).

 Aside from the content of the tutorial, the first cell of the notebook should have a header content (markdown cell).
 This header allow us to have thumbmail, author, categories, etc. This header should look like: